HL7/fhir-shorthand/input/pagecontent/reference.md

 ##### Step 3.
 Specifying the Slicing Logic

-Slicing in FHIR requires authors to specify a [discriminator path, type, and rules].
+Slicing in FHIR requires authors to specify a [discriminator path, type, and rules](http://www.hl7.org/fhir/R4/profiling.html#discriminator).
 In addition, authors can optionally declare the slice as ordered or unordered (default: unordered), and/or provide a description.
-The meaning and values are exactly [as defined in FHIR](http://www.hl7.org/fhir/R4/profiling.html#discriminator).
+The meaning and allowable values are exactly [as defined in FHIR](http://www.hl7.org/fhir/R4/profiling.html#discriminator).

-In FSH, authors must specify the slicing logic parameters using [StructureDefinition escape (caret) syntax](#structuredefinition-escape-paths).
+The slicing logic parameters are specified using [StructureDefinition escape (caret) syntax](#structuredefinition-escape-paths).
 The discriminator path identifies the element to be sliced, which is typically a multi-cardinality (array) element.
 The discriminator type determines how the slices are differentiated, e.g., by value, pattern, existence of the sliced element, data type of sliced element, or profile conformance.

 **Example:**